-Impact Fee Credit Review Committee means the committee of designated staff responsible for the review of Credit Agreements composed of the Town Administrator, Town Clerk, Town Planning Director, and the applicable Department Head or Department Heads] for the type or types of Impact Fees under consideration.
+Impact Fee Credit Review Committee means the committee of designated staff responsible for the review of Credit Agreements composed of the Town Administrator, Town Clerk, Town Planning Director, and the applicable Department Head or Department Heads for the type or types of Impact Fees under consideration.

-Impact Fee Schedule means together or individually, the schedules of Fire Impact Fees, Police Impact Fees, Recreation Impact Fees, Sanitation Impact Fees, and Transportation Impact Fees imposed by the Town on a Service Unit-basis pursuant to Sections 5.2, 5.3, 5.4, 5.5, and 5.6 of this Impact Fee Program, respectively.
+Impact Fee Schedule means together or individually, the schedules of Fire Impact Fees, Police Impact Fees, Recreation Impact Fees, Sanitation Impact Fees, and Transportation Impact Fees imposed by the Town on a Service Unit-basis as enacted by the Town Council.

-Impact Fee Study means the Development Impact Fee Study and Capital Improvement Plan, dated as of [January 30], 2025, which is on file with the Town Clerk and available upon request.
+Impact Fee Study means the Development Impact Fee Study and Capital Improvement Plan, dated as of January 31, 2025, which is on file with the Town Clerk and available upon request.